vbvsingh29/vbvsingh29/README.md

 **BJS Distribution Pvt Ltd**  $~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$ Jan 2023 - Present
 *Software Developer*
 As a Full Stack Developer, I am responsible for building the backend infrastructure from scratch using Mongoose as ORM.
-I am managing config-driven UI with managing all components rendering using react framework with the help of various library redux, react-query.
+I am managing config-driven UI with managing all components rendering using react framework with the help of various libraries redux, react-query.

 ## Tech Stack